Africa lacks preparedness for virus vaccine roll-out : WHO

 She noted that Africa has been relatively spared compared to the rest of the world, with over 2.1 million cases and 50,000 deaths recorded to date.

-But some countries are beginning to see localised infection surges, particularly in South Africa and the Maghreb.
+But some countries are beginning to see localized infection surges, particularly in South Africa and the Maghreb.

 “We are starting to see an uptick and that gives us a lot of concern,” Moeti warned.
 “The curve is once again trending upwards a little bit.”